 Ray Kinsella: Can you talk us through the name of the show, Cindy Sherman: Imitation of Life?

-Phillipp Kaiser: Cindy Sherman chose the title, and not only does ‘Imitation of Life’ nod to Douglas Sirk’s 1959 melodrama, it also emphases Sherman’s thorough relationship to movie culture, and of course imitation is at the core of her artistic practice.
+Phillipp Kaiser: Cindy Sherman chose the title, and not only does ‘Imitation of Life’ nod to Douglas Sirk’s 1959 melodrama, it also emphasises Sherman’s thorough relationship to movie culture, and of course, imitation is at the core of her artistic practice.

 RK: The show is incredible, how long did it take to organise?

 PK: The Broad invited me to be the guest curator for this show last fall, and it was in planning stages for about nine months.
 I have worked with many artists of the so-called Pictures Generation – artists who combine interests in popular culture and conceptualism – and I am thrilled to have worked with Cindy Sherman at The Broad.

 RK: Can you tell us a bit about the themes of the exhibition?

 PK: Presented here in Los Angeles, the heart of the filmmaking industry, this exhibition is on one hand a comprehensive survey of Cindy’s work, on the other hand it puts an emphasis on movie culture and the cinematic.

 Cindy Sherman is one if not the most influential contemporary living artist and the exhibition offers the rare opportunity to be amazed by her various incarnations.
 The interconnectivity of each distinct series allows us to expand our ideas of Cindy’s practice and lets us understand how focused and broad the work has moved throughout the years.

 RK: What is the significance of identity stereotypes in the artist’s work?